Is the Essex accent ‘reimagined Cockney’?

 Chris Ross, the famed East End Cockney Poet, is less convinced that to call yourself a Cockney and speak like a Cockney you need to be born within a certain area.

 An East End lad through and through, Ross was born and brought up in Mile End and Stepney Green, went to St. Paul’s Way School in Bow, and is a diehard West Ham supporter.
 When mask-wearing was in place during the height of the pandemic, he was even spotted in a claret and blue facemask.
-Wearing his seven-decade-old Cockney heritage, and speech, with pride, Ross would be forgiven for believing that a Cockney, and the dialect, should only reside in the East End.
+Wearing his seven-decade-old Cockney heritage, with pride, Ross would be forgiven for believing that a Cockney, and the dialect, should only reside in the East End.
 But not so.

 He thinks that the East End shouldn’t claim the Cockney dialect as their own, rather it is the accent of London’s working class.
 A dialect, he argues, doesn’t adhere to defined borders or boundaries.

-He lives in an East London postcode but says that at the top of the street, there’s a roundabout that demarcates East London from Barking which historically has been part of Essex.
+He lives in an East London postcode but says that at the top of the street, a roundabout demarcates East London from Barking which historically has been part of Essex.
 He argues that you cannot claim an accent just because it so happens to fall into a certain postcode: ‘Councils and governments draw lines on maps, saying this is the East End and that’s Essex [but] you’re no different from the bloke on the other side of the street.’

 Ross has stayed in the East End but has friends who moved out to Essex in the 80s: ‘Cockney, you would have to say now, spreads out to the seaside.
 You go to Southend, you go to Canvey Island, you go to Clacton, or anywhere, it’s all London and everybody talks the same as we do.’